 - Former President of the Institute of Acoustics (IOA).

-- Awarded the prestigious Tyndall Award by the IOA as well as their award for Promoting Acoustics to the Public.
+- Awarded the Tyndall Award by the IOA as well as their award for Promoting Acoustics to the Public.

 - Convener of ISO Working Group WG25